apache/trafficserver/doc/reference/configuration/records.config.en.rst

 RAM Cache
 =========

-.. :ts:cv:: CONFIG proxy.config.cache.ram_cache.size INT -1
+.. ts:cv:: CONFIG proxy.config.cache.ram_cache.size INT -1

    By default the RAM cache size is automatically determined, based on disk cache size; approximately 10 MB of RAM cache per GB of disk cache.
    Alternatively, it can be set to a fixed value such as **20GB** (21474836480)

-.. :ts:cv:: CONFIG proxy.config.cache.ram_cache.algorithm INT 0
+.. ts:cv:: CONFIG proxy.config.cache.ram_cache.algorithm INT 0

    Two distinct RAM caches are supported, the default (0) being the **CLFUS** (*Clocked Least Frequently Used by Size*).
 As an alternative, a simpler **LRU** (*Least Recently Used*) cache is also available, by changing this configuration to 1.

-.. :ts:cv:: CONFIG proxy.config.cache.ram_cache.use_seen_filter INT 0
+.. ts:cv:: CONFIG proxy.config.cache.ram_cache.use_seen_filter INT 0

    Enabling this option will filter inserts into the RAM cache to ensure that they have been seen at least once.
 For the **LRU**, this provides scan